Things to Do in Kuwait City in February

 What are the top things to do in Kuwait City in February?

 February's mild weather makes it the ideal time for outdoor activities that are simply unbearable in summer: walking the full length of the Arabian Gulf Street Corniche, exploring the desert at Mutlaa Ridge or the Kabd area, and lingering in Al Shaheed Park without wilting.
-If you're visiting around February 25–26 (National Day and Liberation Day), position yourself along the Corniche in the evening — the fireworks display over the Gulf is spectacular, and the atmosphere of national pride is moving.
+If you're visiting around February 25–26 (National Day and Liberation Day), position yourself along the Corniche in the evening — the fireworks display over the Gulf is spectacular, and the atmosphere of national pride is genuinely moving.

 What guided tours are available in Kuwait City?